This documentation was modified on 1/27/2021.

 While updating your current theme or creating a new one, you will need SFTP access to the themes folder of your site.
 Please contact email@example.com

 with a request.
 We will send the login information as soon as it becomes available.
 Before beginning any theme work, review this document in its entirety.
 If you have any questions, please contact the IndieCommerce team before beginning any work on your theme.
-When creating a custom theme, we recommend that you download an instance of Drupal 7.65 and begin working on your local environment before you upload the new theme to your themes folder for final tweaking.
+When creating a custom theme, we recommend that you download an instance of the current version of Drupal 7 and begin working on your local environment before you upload the new theme to your themes folder for final tweaking.
 You must make sure that your theme does not have any module dependencies that are not supported by the IndieCommerce platform.
 If you are unsure about whether or not a module is pre-approved, please email us with the module name and a link to its information page on drupal.org.

 First, send us an email informing us that you have hired a developer to work on your site (name and email).
 Second, have the developer review this FAQ section.
 Third, email us your plans for your new theme and the name of the theme you would like us to provide a copy of.
 We will then set up an SFTP account to provide access to your site's theme folder.
 If your developer has additional questions, they can email us at firstname.lastname@example.org